cmstead/js-refactor/README.md

 - **Pull requests may not be claimed as intellectual property of a company or other external agency.**

 ## Updates ##

+### 2.12.0 ###

+- Added convert to function expression from arrow functions; this is especially useful for any time an arrow function is binding a context incorrectly

 ### 2.11.0 ###